College Guides and Rankings

-The College of Charleston is rated a "Best Buy" in the newest edition of Barron's Best Buys in College Education.
+The College of Charleston is rated a "Best Buy" in the latest edition of Barron's Best Buys in College Education.

 Kiplinger's Personal Finance magazine

 The College of Charleston ranks No. 60 among Kiplinger's 2013-2014 top 100 "Best Values in Public Colleges."
 The College was selected for its high four-year graduation rate, low average student debt at graduation, abundant financial aid, low sticker price, and for being an overall great value.

 2016 Fiske Guide to Colleges